 B-102: Timely Data Entry

-The Board must ensure accurate and timely entry of all child care schedules, customer, provider, budget, and claim information into TWC’s designated IT data automation systems for child care service delivery.
+The Board must ensure accurate and timely entry, as defined in Part A, of all child care schedules, customer, provider, budget, and claim information into TWC’s designated information technology (IT) data automation systems for child care service delivery.

-“Timely data entry” is defined as no later than five business days from the date the subcontractor and subrecipient receive the information to the data entry date.
+Staff must enter required data, as detailed in F-300, within five business days of receipt and ensure it aligns with the TX3C: KinderTrack payment schedule for proper payment processing of direct care payments.

+Staff must update provider agreement data in TX3C: KinderTrack within three business days of the execution of a new or updated provider agreement.

 B-103: Child Care Subsidies and Scholarships

 Any public outreach, provider outreach, or educational materials, as well as public-facing website information, must use the term “child care scholarship” rather than “child care subsidy.”
 Boards may consider using the terms “Child Care Services” when referring to the program and “child care scholarship” when referring to the benefit the child receives.